tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ## OLS as a matching estimator

-Using Ordinary Least Squares (OLS) regression as a matching estimator involves regressing the outcome variable (Y) on the treatment indicator (D), adnt the covariates (X).
+Using Ordinary Least Squares (OLS) regression as a matching estimator involves regressing the outcome variable ($Y$) on the treatment indicator ($D$), and the covariates ($X$).
 This allows us to estimate the treatment effect while controlling for the effects of other variables.

-To understand how the treatment effect depends on observable characteristics X, we can include interaction terms between D and X in the regression model.
+To understand how the treatment effect depends on observable characteristics $X$, we can include interaction terms between $D$ and $X$ in the regression model.

 {{<katex>}}
 Y = \beta_0 + \beta_1 D + \beta_2 * X + \beta_3 (D * X) + \epsilon_i